princeton-ddss/tigerflow/docs/mkdocs/guides/task.md

 # Tasks

-In TigerFlow, **tasks** represent a unit of work to be applied to individual files, e.g., transcribing an audio file.
+In TigerFlow, a **task** represents a unit of work to be applied to individual files, e.g., transcribing an audio file.
 Tasks are user-defined Python modules that subclass one of several builtin abstract tasks.
 These abstract classes provide methods that automatically convert user modules into "task servers".
 Run individually, a task server can be used to bulk process files.
-Connected, tasks transform into elegant data processing **pipelines**.
+Connected, tasks transform into a data processing [**pipeline**](pipeline.md).

+!!! note

+    TigerFlow tasks are designed for ***embarrassingly parallel***, ***one-to-one*** file processing, where each input file is transformed into a single output file independently of all other input files.

 TigerFlow supports three types of tasks: